 Socio-economic and financial governance

-The financial, budgetary and economic crisis which began in 2008 demonstrated the need of a more effective model of governance than the system of coordination or ad hoc responses used until then.
-Therefore, a structural reform of the Economic and Monetary Union (EMU) was necessary, namely by enhancing budgetary control and developing the social component within the EMU
+Economic governance means coordinating the economic policies of Member States of the European Union (EU), designed to achieve the EU's objectives.
+The financial, budgetary, and economic crisis which began in 2008 demonstrated that the EU needed a more effective model of governance than the model of coordination or ad hoc responses that had been appropriate until then.
+The need for the structural reform of the Economic and Monetary Union (EMU) was highlighted by underlining the role of budgetary control and the social component.

 Objectives for Belgium

 The Economic governance and the Economic and Monetary Union

 The European Union is one of the largest economies in the world.
 Today, growth and prosperity are highly dependent on the stability and effectiveness of the Economic and Monetary Union (EMU) based on the single currency, the Euro.
 The economic and financial crisis of 2008 illustrated the interdependence of the European economies and the vital need to strengthen socio-economic and financial governance within the EU and especially the eurozone.

 While the creation of the EMU was undoubtedly a step towards greater European integration, its economic and social integration has not received the same attention as the monetary integration.
 In effect, although the monetary policy of the eurozone is currently managed independently by the European Central Bank, budgetary policy and other economic and social policies remain the responsibility of national governments.
 In a context of interdependence, however, the policies of one Member State have an impact on the EU and its Member States.
 Better coordination of socio-economic policy was therefore essential.